amrutprabhu/amrutprabhu.github.io/menu/privacy-policy.md

 Google Analytics is a web analytics service offered by Google that tracks and reports website traffic.
 Google uses the data collected to track and monitor the use of our Service.
 This data is shared with other Google services.
 Google may use the collected data to contextualize and personalize the ads of its Google advertising network.

+This Service uses Google Analytics to help in improving this Service, to view how the users interact with the service, the number of views, page engagements, website navigation, etc.

-When you press "I Accept", you agree with this service start using [Google Analytics](https://marketingplatform.google.com/about/analytics/) to analyze traffic to this Service.
+When you press "I Accept", you agree with this Service start using [Google Analytics](https://marketingplatform.google.com/about/analytics/) to analyze traffic to this Service.

 Additional security measures were taken to ensure the privacy of the User’s Personal Data: accepting the terms of Google’s Data Processing Amendment, enabling an encrypted exchange of data by using HTTPS protocol, and enabling IP address anonymization for which [Google](https://support.google.com/analytics/answer/2763052) states.